rushikeshg25/Social-eze/README.md

 ## Table of Contents

-    - Overview
+    - Introduction
-    - Features of the App with Gifs demo
+    - Overview of the App with Gifs demo
     - Data Schema for Posts and Users on the Platform

  <br />
-## Overview 🔨
+## Introduction 🔨

-Social-eze  is a Social Media Platform which enables the users to have social Interactions with other People using the World Wide Web easily thus the name Social-eze (social easy).
+Social-eze  is a Social Media Platform which enables the users to have social Interactions with other People using the World Wide Web easily thus the name Social-eze (social ease).
 Users can share their Images, update their status, add Friends,seperate Profile Page for all Users and many other Features.
 Lets dive deep into the Features.

 <br/>

-<h2>#Features 💡</h2>
+<h2>#Overview of Social-eze 💡</h2>

 ![](https://github.com/rushikeshg25/Social-eze/blob/main/client/Gifs%20for%20Readme/Login%20and%20DarkMode.gif)